-It had been a rainy Friday.
+What Truly Matters: It had been a rainy Friday.
 Speranza spent her day sleeping mostly.
 She was knackered.
 Her energy drained, her strength dried.
-Her heart shattered into many thousands pieces.
+Her heart shattered into many thousands of pieces.

 Yet, little did Speranza realise how wrong she had been, almost causing her to lose the confidence completely she had slowly built for the past three years.

 Speranza’s vision blurred as her eyes filled with fiery tears.
 She stared at the page on the screen of her laptop.
 She couldn’t believe what she saw.
 Standing on that page was another preview, one of which she wasn’t notified.
 She looked at the date, yes; those numbers indicated how right Arnaud and Karli were about xxx.

 ‘Dear xxx Administrator,

 I understand that your article on xxx is out (xxx).
 My friend was telling me that my blog link is not in your article, among the others.
 I went to check it out and yeah, my friend was right.